-returns.
 High frequency returns are generally small, and it might reasonably be thought that there is little information to be gleaned from whether they happen to lie above or below zero.
-Using a HAR-type model, as in Corsi (2009), Andersen, Bollerslev, and Diebold (2007) and Corsi, Pirino, and Renò (2010), and high frequency data on the S&P 500 index and 105 of its constituent firms over the period 1997-2008, we show that this is far from true.
+Using a simple autoregressive model, as in Corsi (2009), Andersen, Bollerslev, and Diebold (2007) and Corsi, Pirino, and Renò (2010), and high frequency data on the S&P 500 index and 105 of its constituent firms over the period 1997-2008, we show that this is far from true.

-We present several novel findings about the volatility of these stock returns.
+We present several novel findings about the volatility of equity returns.
 Firstly, we find that negative realized semivariance is much more important for future volatility than positive realized semivariance, and disentangling the effects of these two components significantly improves forecasts of future volatility.
 This is true whether the measure of future volatility is realized variance, bipower variation, negative realized semivariance or positive realized semivariance.
 Moreover, it is true for horizons ranging from one day to three months.
 Second, we use realized semivariances to obtain a measure of signed jump variation and we find that is important for predicting future volatility, with volatility attributable to negative jumps leading to significantly higher future volatility, and positive jumps leading to significantly lower volatility.
 Thus, while jumps of both signs are indicative of volatility, their impacts on current returns and on future volatility might lead one to label them "good volatility" and "bad volatility".
-The opposite impact of positive and negative jumps that we document may help explain the results in Andersen, Bollerslev, and Diebold (2007), Forsberg and Ghysels (2007) and Busch, Christensen, and Nielsen (2011), who find that jumps are of only limited use for forecasting future volatility: averaging across positive and negative jump variation the impact on future volatility is around zero5.
+Previous research, see Andersen, Bollerslev, and Diebold (2007), Forsberg and Ghysels (2007) and Busch, Christensen, and Nielsen (2011), reported that jumps were of only limited value for forecasting future volatility.
+Our finding that the impact of jumps depends critically upon the sign of the jump helps explain these results: averaging across both positive and negative jump variation the impact on future volatility is around zero.5

 Bollerslev, Litvinova, and Tauchen (2006) were perhaps the first to note that the sign of high frequency returns contains useful information for future volatility, even several days into the future.
 They show that several standard stochastic volatility models are unable to match this feature.
-The paper by Chen and Ghysels (2010) is closest to our work.
-These authors propose a semiparametric model for aggregated volatility (e.g., daily or monthly) as a function of individual high frequency returns.
-The coefficient on lagged high frequency returns is the product of a parametric function of the lag (related to the MIDAS model of Ghysels, Santa-Clara, and Valkanov (2006)) and a nonparametric function of the return.
+Chen and Ghysels (2011) propose a semiparametric model for aggregated volatility (e.g., daily or monthly) as a function of individual high frequency returns.
+The coefficient on lagged high frequency returns is the product of a parametric function of the lag (related to the MIDAS model of Ghysels, Santa-Clara, and Valkanov (2006)) and a non-parametric function of the return.
 With this model, the authors obtain nonparametric "news impact curves", and document evidence that these curves are asymmetric for returns on the S&P 500 and Dow Jones indices.
+A forecasting model based on realized semivariances avoids some of the difficulties of the semiparametric MIDAS model of Chen and Ghysels (2011), such as the fact that estimation of news impact curves requires either a local estimator of spot volatility (a difficult empirical problem) or a method for dealing with the persistence in large returns, which makes estimation of the curve for larger values difficult.
+Realized semivariances are simple daily statistics and require no choice of bandwidth or other smoothing parameters, and no nonlinear, nonparametric estimation.